 - Striker Bows USA (note: some UK shops sell these bows)

-NOTE: Baltic Bowyer make amazing bows and they are very good value.
-One of our members has one (Marc), custom built to his exact requirements and it was only around £400.
+NOTE: Baltic Bowyer makes amazing bows and they are very good value.
+One of our members has one (Marc), custom-built to his exact requirements and it was only around £400.